 The purpose of our audit is to provide reasonable assurance to users that the financial statements are free from material error.
-We do this by expressing an opinion on whether the statements are prepared, in all material respects, in line with the financial reporting framework applicable to the Authority and Group and whether they give a true and fair view of the Authority's and Group's financial position as at 31 March 2018 and of the financial performance for the year then ended.
+We do this by expressing an opinion on whether the statements are prepared, in all material respects, in line with the financial reporting framework applicable to the Corporation and whether they give a true and fair view of the Corporation's financial position as at 31 March 2018 and of its financial performance for the period then ended.